-While printing lenses is nothing new, the field is continually providing in-depth nanoscale applications to optical tools.
-Researchers at the Max Planck Institute for Intelligent Systems in Stuttgart are taking this to the next level with their new line of polymer lenses for x-ray microscopes.
+Researchers at the Max Planck Institute for Intelligent Systems in Stuttgart are taking 3D printed lenses to the next level with their new line of 3D printed polymer lenses for x-ray microscopes.
 Thanks to the in-depth resolution of modern additive manufacturing, they’ve given these lenses nano-scale features.

 X-ray microscopy is a means of studying microscopic features in all sorts of equipment.
 It can be crucial in, for example, studying defect in microchips and CPU’s.
 It’s the best means of getting a good grasp of the structural faults of crucial devices.
 However, XRM requires very high power, intricate lenses so the researchers have been workshopping a method to produce them far cheaper.
 Due to their nanoscale geometries, they can be expensive, costing upwards of thousands of Euros.
 Their new production method provides a far more economical alternative.